imcs-compsim/pvutils/README.md

 ## Execute scripts with `pvutils`

-Three different ways exist to execute a python ParaView script
+Three two ways exist to execute a python ParaView script

+- Execute with the ParaView python interpreter (make sure that the path to the root `pvutils` directory is in `PYTHONPATH`):
   - `<path to ParaView>/bin/pvpython <path to script>`: execute the script with the ParaView internal python interpreter.
-Per default no grapical window is opened.
+  Per default no graphical window is opened.
   - `<path to ParaView>/bin/paraview --script=<path to script>`: execute the script with the default ParaView application.
   A GUI will be opened.

+- Execute with the system python interpreter `python3 <path to script>`.
+This the recommended way to add the ParaView script to an existing python workflow.
-- `python3 <path to script>`: execute the script with the system python interpreter.
-For this to work, certain path have to be in the environment variables.
-For details regarding the paths, have a look in the files `.gitlab.yml` and `tests/test_local.sh`.
+For this to work, certain things have to be considered:
+  - Add the path to the ParaView python interface
+    ```
+    export PYTHONPATH="${PYTHONPATH}:${<path to ParaView>}/lib/python3.9/site-packages"
+    ```

-If the script uses `pvutils` the path to the root `pvutils` directory has to be in `PYTHONPATH`.
+  - Add the path to the ParaView python libraries
+    ```
+    export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:${<path to ParaView>}/lib"
+    ```
+  - If your external python workflow depends on binary packages, e.g., `cython` or `numpy`, make sure the libraries provided by ParaView are compatible with your binaries.

 ## Testing